Edictum

 Observe Mode

-Deploy contracts in observe mode to see what would be denied without actually denying any tool calls:
+Deploy rulesets in observe mode to see what would be blocked without actually blocking any tool calls:

 adapter = LangChainAdapter(guard=guard)